 Many courses in our academic catalog meet the criteria for CAREER credit ó for example, professional internships, student teaching, and mentored research activities.
 In general, such courses already combine substantive academic content with significant career-related experiences and serve as a bridge between workplace expectations and the liberal arts education students receive at Centenary.

-Current academic courses designated as meeting the CAREER(CA)requirements for credit toward the Trek graduation requirement.
+These are the current academic courses designated as meeting the CAREER (CA) requirements for credit toward the Trek graduation requirement.
 They carry the co-requisite CA 250 or 251 to record CAREER credit.

 ART 400.
 Art Independent Internship